 The Gemma Thomas Fund

-Simon is determined that Gemma's fund will create a lasting legacy that improves the lives of others affected by blood cancer.
+Simon and Bloodwise have set up the Gemma Thomas Fund to invest in research projects which focus on improving understanding of AML and its relationship with other blood cancers, and finding more effective treatments for the disease.
+We’re determined that Gemma's fund will create a lasting legacy that improves the lives of others affected by blood cancer.